Kilomoana83/strategy/README.md

 - better pathfinding for more interesting maps (blockers; maybe blockers like stones would require specific units to remove them)
 - More use of SOs (better upgrading of Abilities, etc.)
 - the currency handling is super simplified and hardcoded; that would also be a change to centralice a Wallet System, also for later monetisation

+## test

+- I have tested the application (due to no existing android device) in the android studio simulator on a virtual phone as well as on a virtual tablet

 # given